|Last updated 10 March 2021|

 Government's so-called chosen instrument for overseas air services)

 - He will not allow LAMS to carry into Australia any freight that could be carried by established regular air services.
-Each LAMS
+Each LAMS flight would

 - Revenue flights within Australia will not be approved